wenjie1991/CellBarcode/README.md

 **CellBarcode** is an R package for dealing with **Cellular DNA barcoding** sequencing data.

-The R package were created by Wenjie SUN, Anne-Marie Lyne, and Leïla Perié at Institut Curie.
+The R package is created by Wenjie SUN, Anne-Marie Lyne, and Leïla Perié at Institut Curie.

 ## Kinds of barcodes

 **CellBarcode** can handle all kinds of DNA barcodes, as long as:

-- The barcodes have a pattern which can be matched by a regular expression.
+- The barcodes have a pattern that can be matched by a regular expression.
 - Each barcode is within a single sequencing read.

 ## What you can do with **CellBarcode**